AmineAfia/Battleship-Plus/README.md

 	- Terminal 3: `make run-client`

 #### Run in developer mode
-IF you want to follow the clients log as well, instead of run-client
+If you want to follow the clients log as well, instead of `run-client`
 - Terminal 2: `make run-client1`
 - Terminal 3: `make run-client2`